Massachusetts legal answers,

 instantly.

-Ask any legal question and get a clear, plain-English answer.
+Ask any Massachusetts legal question and get a clear, direct answer drawn from M.G.L. statutes and case law.
 Then connect with Jim Glaser Law if you need an attorney.

 Jimmy Knows A! provides legal information, not legal advice.
 Always consult a licensed Massachusetts attorney for guidance specific to your situation.
 Disclosures · Privacy